3dgep/input/README.md

 - `IndependentAxis`: Apply deadzone values to the X, and Y axis independently.
 - `Circular`: Apply deadzone based on the radial distance from the center point.

-Currently the deazone for the thumbsticks is currently not configurable.
+Currently the deadzone for the thumbsticks is currently not configurable.
 The recommended value for XBox controllers (0.24) is used in all backends.

 See the [Gamepad.hpp](inc/input/Gamepad.hpp) file for more information on the layout of the `Gamepad::State` structure.